More Magic of Lovecraft: Grimoires of the Cthulhu Mythos

 The Courtyard, Neonomicon, and Providence, by Alan Moore and Jacen Burrows (Avatar)

 I began with Lovecraft’s bio.
 I’m not going to recount that now, there are plenty of sources including Wikipedia.
-However, the concept of a Cthulhu Mythos is not technically Lovecraft’s but something August Derleth imposed on Lovecraft’s body of work after his death.
+However, it’s also worth noting that the concept of a Cthulhu Mythos is not technically Lovecraft’s but something August Derleth imposed on Lovecraft’s body of work after his death.
 HPL’s writing included avid correspondence with fellow authors like the creator of Conan the Cimmerian, Robert E. Howard, and the author of Psycho, Robert Bloch.
 These pen pals, collectively known as the Lovecraft Circle, played a game in which they drew elements from each other’s writing into their own stories, like the Necronomicon and Cthulhu.
-Derleth aside, you could say that’s how the Cthulhu Mythos took root and grew.
+Besides Derleth, you could say that’s how the Cthulhu Mythos took root and grew.

 I’ll cover the Lovecraft Circle and the hermeneutic circle they developed with the Cthulhu Mythos in the future, including parallels between the Lovecraft Circle’s fictional black books and historical books of magic, as well as the lore that surrounds them.